souravm84/vidbacking/README.md

 This is a small jQuery plugin to simplify the process of showing HTML5 video as background.
 You can use this for showing a video on **whole page background** or to show the video as the background of a `<div>`, `<section>`, like elements.
 >  ***Features:***
-* Cross Browser Video Background Plugin.
+> * Cross Browser Video Background Plugin.
-* A very small file size (4kb total).
+> * Very small file size (4kb total).
-* Easy to learn and use.
+> * Easy to use.
-* Can be used for both page background or for an element background.
+> * Can be used for both page background or for an element background.
-* Tested on all modern browsers.
+> * Tested on all modern browsers.

 ### Dependency
 The **vidbacking** depends on jQuery 2.x or higher.
 No other files required for it to work properly.
 Also, it requires HTML5 video tag support in the browser(This is a common feature in all major browsers).